FeatureBaseDB/featurebase-docs/docs/cloud/cloud-setup.md

 nav_order: 2
 ---

-# How do I set up FeatureBase?
+# How do I set up a custom database in FeatureBase Cloud?

 Set up a FeatureBase trial account with $300USD credit then create databases and tables, import your data and run queries.